gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 ## Release sequence

-1. Run `bash scripts/prepare-release.sh VERSION`, then add the same version to `home-assistant-app/CHANGELOG.md`.
+1. Run `bash scripts/prepare-release.sh VERSION`.
+For project version `2.4.0`,
+   this sets the App version to `2.4.0-haos.1`.
+Add that App version to `home-assistant-app/CHANGELOG.md`.
 2. Merge the validated pull request into `master`.
 3. Create and push a Git tag with exactly the same version, for example `2.4.0`.
 4. Confirm that the GoReleaser and Home Assistant App workflows both complete.
-5. Confirm that the GitHub release, standalone Docker Hub image, and Docker Hub App manifest all use the same version.
+5. Confirm the GitHub release and standalone Docker Hub image use `2.4.0`, and the Docker Hub App manifest uses `2.4.0-haos.1`.

 Treat the merge and matching tag as one release operation.
 Until the tag jobs have published the versioned Docker Hub App manifest, the App version on